-Edinburgh is one of the most popular tourist destinations in Europe, which means there’s an abundance of guidebooks and blogs telling tourists where they should visit.
+If you’re seeking a truly local guide to Edinburgh, we are more than happy to help.
+Edinburgh is one of the most popular tourist destinations in Europe.
+That means there’s an abundance of guidebooks and blogs telling tourists where they should visit.
 Many of these guides are great… but some are also a little too mainstream for visitors looking for the quintessential Edinburgh experience.

 Explore the Royal Mile’s Closes and Hidden Secrets

-Edinburgh’s Royal Mile is actually a series of consecutive streets (Castlehill, the Lawnmarket, the High Street, the Canongate, and Abbey Strand) making up approximately a mile of road between Edinburgh Castle and Holyrood Palace.
+Edinburgh’s Royal Mile is actually a series of consecutive streets.
+You might spot signs for Castlehill, the Lawnmarket, the High Street, the Canongate, and Abbey Strand.
+Altogether, they make up approximately a mile of road between Edinburgh Castle and Holyrood Palace.

 Scotland has a bloody, but fascinating, history with witches.
 You may like to check out the Witches’ Well, just beyond Edinburgh Castle’s gate.
 The Witches Well is a plaque on the site where hundreds of witches were burnt during the 16th and 17th centuries.

 You may see people spitting on this spot (but rarely, as Scots are quite polite!) as it is supposed to bring them good luck.
-However, spitting on this spot was originally a way for people to show their contempt for the old prison nearby.
+However, luck wasn’t the original purpose for spitting on this spot.
+The Heart of Midlothian marks the door to the old prison and spitting was originally a way for passersby to show their contempt.

 If whisky is one of the reasons you’re interested in visiting Scotland, then you might also be interested in our Whisky Trail by Luxury Train & Taste of Edinburgh package.